DigitalMachinist/win-zsh/README.md

 ![Yes, this is possible in Windows now.](https://raw.githubusercontent.com/DigitalMachinist/win-zsh/main/featured.png)

-TThis is my Windows Terminal app running oh-my-zsh with the [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme installed.
+This is my Windows Terminal app running oh-my-zsh with the [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme installed.
 I don't provide instructions on how to set this *specific* theme up, however the configuration tool that comes with powerlevel10k is *fantastic* and it's easy to get a terminal set up that looks and behaves as nicely as what I have here once you finish this guide.

 ## What am I looking at?